clj-commons/seesaw/README.md

 ## TL;DR

-Here's how you use Seesaw with [Leiningen] (https://github.com/technomancy/leiningen)
+Here's how you use Seesaw with [Leiningen](https://github.com/technomancy/leiningen).

 Install `lein` as described and then: